Omar-p/learning-notes/aws/aws.md

   - <img src="images/acl-s3.png" width="800" height="500">
 - Block Public Access:
   - applied to anonymous  no matter what bucket policies say.
-  - added in respone to lots of public PR disaster, where buckets were being configured incorrectly and being set open to the world. this resulted in a lot of data leaks.
+  - added in response to lots of public PR disaster, where buckets were being configured incorrectly and being set open to the world. this resulted in a lot of data leaks.
   - not apply on any aws identities

 Key points[identity, resource policy]: